Torsional Regularization of Self-Energy and Bare Mass of Electron

+Gravitational effects of torsion are strong only at densities much higher than nuclear densities, with a threshold about $10^{50}$ kg/m$^3$ for electrons and $10^{57}$ kg/m$^3$ for neutrons \cite{req}, but torsion can produce noticeable effects in the microscopic regime.
+In the presence of torsion, the Dirac equation has a cubic term in the spinor wave function \cite{EC}, which violates the linearity of quantum mechanics at high densities.
+The conservation law for the corresponding spin tensor requires fermions to be spatially extended on the order of the Cartan radius, which is about $10^{-27}$ m for the electron and could be eventually measured \cite{nons}.
+This extension is related to the ultraviolet-regularizing effect of torsion.

-In this article, we apply torsion regularization to the self-energy of a charged lepton.
+In this article, we apply torsional regularization to the self-energy of a charged lepton.
 We review this procedure \cite{toreg} in Section 2.
 Next, in Section 3, we review the self-energy of the electron in quantum electrodynamics \cite{PS}.
 We show how torsion eliminates the ultraviolet divergence of the self-energy in Section 4, which constitutes the main part of this work.
-Then, in Section 5, we show how torsion gives the photon a small mass and thus eliminates an infrared divergence.
-Lastly, we determine the bare masses of the charged leptons in Section 6.
+Lastly, we determine the bare masses of the charged leptons in Section 5.

-Torsion may therefore physically eliminate the infinity problem in quantum field theory.
-This elimination would be a remarkable feature of the torsion tensor because torsion may also solve the singularity problem in general relativity \cite{avert}.
-Also, torsion may provide fermions with effective spatial extension \cite{nons} and explain the observed dynamics of the early Universe \cite{ApJ}.